JiscPER/jper/docs/system/INTRO.md

 * The Data Models: There are core system model objects which represent user accounts, notifications, metadata and repository configurations.
 They are stored and managed primarily as JSON structures.

-* Packaged Content: Alongside the notifications that are provided, publishers may provide binary packaged content to the system in well-specified formats.

-* Data Workflows: As data enters and moves around the core it goes through various transformations and analyses, such as initial ingest, routing to repositories, and retrieval.
+* Data Workflows: As data enters and moves around the core it goes through various transformations and analyses, such as initial ingest, routing/matching to repositories, and retrieval.

-* The API: All system functions for publisers and repositories are provided via a RESTful web API which communicates in JSON.

 For information on how each of the external modules which consume the API work (SWORDv2, OAI-PMH) you should see their respective code repositories and documentation.